gfiami/gfiami/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is Gabriel, but everyone calls me by my middle name: Fiami!
+## My name is Gabriel, but everyone calls me by my surname: Fiami!

 - 💻 I’m currently working on my portfolio.
 - 🧠 I’m currently studying to be a full-stack developer.